Cifram/shadowcon-node/README.md

 webpack
 ```

 However, it's not recommended you build them manually.
 The VS Code project has build tasks for both of these.
 If you hit `ctrl+shift+p` and type `run` in the menu, and select `Tasks: Run Task`, you'll see a list of available tasks.
-Among them are `Build Client` and `Build Server`.
+Among them are `build client` and `build server`.
 These will do the builds.
-Even better, though, are the options `Watch Client` and `Watch Server`.
+Even better, though, are the options `build client (watch)` and `build server (watch)`.
 These will initiate watch processes that will automatically rebuild any time any code changes.

 ## Test Database Setup